 This video work embarks on a search for traces.
 It creates an associative portrait of this small-scale place, where Berlin’s local history connects with the largest of all dimensions, the universe.
-Protagonists and objects accompany us as we navigate the site.
-The titular Solar Physics Cabinet sets the route.
-We learn about the transition from the geocentric to the heliocentric view of the world and how solar spectroscopy led to the discovery of the unknown chemical element helium.
+Protagonists and objects accompany us as we navigate the otherwise hidden rooms of the observatory.
+The titular Solar Physics Cabinet sets the route: Right at the beginning, we look into the sun.
+The Jensch coelostat casts its image along plane mirrors into the small auditorium, as a white light projection and as a color spectrum visible to the human eye.
 We enter the pedestals of the Great Refractor, whose masonry is the last architectural artifact of the “impeded World Fair,” search for the missing astronomers outside, and meet Copernicus in the basement.

 SOPHIE-THERESE TRENKA-DALTON lives in Berlin and investigates the condensation points of cultural processes of displacement and appropriation in her artistic practice.
 Alongside objects, buildings and histories, she traces the continuous migration of cultural motifs.